 Getting around:

-As you may know, most of my trips are by availing public transportation.
-During this trip, all the places within the city were covered by walk. (you can alternately hire an autorickshaw to show you around and save some time).
-All other places located on the outskirts were explored through public/ local buses that are very frequent and extremely lighter on the pocket.
-If you are using this blog as a reference to explore this ancient city of the Cholas, you can plan your commutation accordingly.
-Places to visit in Kumbakonam city largely comprise of temples and can be broadly grouped into three categories depending on their location and proximity of accessibility.
+As you may know, most of my trips are by using public transportation.
+During this trip, all the places within the city were covered on foot.
+(You can alternatively hire an autorickshaw to show you around and save some time).
+All other places located on the outskirts were explored through public/ local buses that are very frequent and extremely light on the pocket.
+If you are using this blog as a reference to explore this ancient city of the Cholas, you can plan your commute accordingly.
+Places to visit in Kumbakonam city largely comprise temples and can be broadly grouped into three categories depending on their location and proximity of accessibility.

 Accommodation:

 It was raining cats and dogs when we alighted at Kumbakonam bus stand in the morning.
 We had pre-booked a hotel in Kumbakonam city through an online portal.
-But after reaching the place, we realized that there was a mistake from the portal and the hotel was closed for Deepawali vacation.
+But after reaching the place, we realized that there was a mistake on the portal, and the hotel was closed for the Deepawali vacation.
 We sat there and browsed through websites to find alternate accommodation options.
 Meanwhile, the pounding rain had mellowed down to a drizzle.
-We finally managed to find a hotel nearby where we dumped all our baggage, freshened up and ventured out to explore.
+We finally managed to find a hotel nearby where we dumped all our baggage, freshened up, and ventured out to explore.
 Bonus for the online goof up by the website: We had a room upgrade.

 So, here are the places we visited during our short stint of 2 days at this historical city of Kumbakonam in the order of our travel.